-Gig Buddies is a befriending scheme that matches people with a learning disability in South Wales* and North Wales* with a volunteer who shares the same interests, so they can go to gigs and events together.
-With few events taking place the need for friendship and social contact is more important than ever.
+Gig Buddies Cymru is a befriending scheme that matches people with a learning disability in Wales* with a volunteer who shares the same interests, so they can go to gigs and events together.

 *In South Wales we cover Bridgend, Cardiff, Merthyr Tydfil, Rhondda Cynon Taf, and Vale of Glamorgan.
 In North Wales we cover all six counties – Anglesey, Conwy, Denbighshire, Flintshire, Gwynedd, and Wrexham.